trigaten/Learn_Prompting/docs/bibliography.md

 🔵 = Paper directly cited in this course.
 Other papers have informed my understanding of the topic.

-Note: since [neither the GPT-3 nor the GPT-3 Instruct paper correspond to davinci models](https://twitter.com/janleike/status/1584618242756132864), I attempt not cite cite them as such.
+Note: since [neither the GPT-3 nor the GPT-3 Instruct paper correspond to davinci models](https://twitter.com/janleike/status/1584618242756132864), I attempt not to cite them as such.

 ## Prompt Engineering Strategies